front-end-intermediate/4-pet-finder/README.md

 In index.js:

-- import the useEffect and useState hooks from React - `import React, { useEffect, useState } from "react";`
+- import the useEffect and useState hooks from React - `import { useEffect, useState } from "react";`
 - initialize our pets state to an empty array - `const [pets, setPets] = useState([]);`
 - useEffect runs after our component renders
 - calling setPets is going to trigger a re-render, and we should see our stringified data